-Do I have to join an professional organization?
+Do I have to join a professional organization?

 Absolutely not.
-Joining a landlord association will not be for everyone.
-A savvy landlord will be able to find similar benefits by participating in online forums, like Let’s Talk Property Management or BigggerPockets, and signing up for free newsletters from industry professionals, like Rentec Direct, who want to provide valuable information at no cost.
+Joining a rental association will not be for everyone.
+A savvy landlord will be able to find similar benefits by participating in online forums, like BigggerPockets, and signing up for free newsletters from industry professionals, like Rentec Direct, who want to provide valuable information at no cost.

 Whether you become a member of a professional organization or find another type of group of property managers to share ideas, experience or resources with, you can enhance your rental knowledge and protect your investment.